-As the minister is aware, the COVID-19 pandemic has had a devastating impact on many sectors of the economy, including the arts and crafts sector.
+As the minister is aware, the COVID-19 pandemic has had a devastating impact

 Mr. Speaker, the livelihoods of many of our skilled artists depend on tourists, business travellers, and other visitors to Nunavut.
 However, the pandemic has essentially ended all non-essential travel to the territory for the foreseeable future.